santoshswansi/Introduction-To-MongoDB/README.md

 # Introduction To MongoDB

-* It covers the basics of mongoDB that can be used as reference for things when required
+* It covers the basics of mongoDB  and mongoose that can be used as reference for things when required